MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/xaml-syntax-guide.md

 Either syntax enables you to declare an object and set a property on that object.
 Although the first example is a single element in markup, there are actually discrete steps here with regard to how a XAML processor parses this markup.

 First, the presence of the object element indicates that a new *objectName* object must be instantiated.
-Only after such an instance exists can the instance property *propertyName* can be set on it.
+Only after such an instance exists can the instance property *propertyName* be set on it.

 Another rule of XAML is that attributes of an element must be able to be set in any order.
 For example, there's no difference between `<Rectangle Height="50" Width="100" />` and `<Rectangle Width="100"  Height="50" />`.
 Which order you use is a matter of style.